Campgrounds & Parks

 Located off Hwy #43, 15 minutes east of Grande Prairie.

 - Pipestone Creek Campground

 Overnight camping is also available at various private campgrounds in the area.
-For information on private campgrounds, contact www.gptourism.ca
+For information on private campgrounds, contact Grande Prairie Regional Tourism.

 - Old Bezanson Townsite

-is for general public use, can be reserved for group day-use functions and for overnight camping for groups with three or more RV units.
+Is for general public use, can be reserved for group day-use functions and overnight camping for groups with three or more RV units.
 It's located just 12 km southeast of Bezanson.
-No overnight camping or parking is allowed
+No individual overnight camping or parking is permitted.

 - Red Willow Park

-is a day-use park only.
+Is a day-use park only.
 It's located on secondary Hwy #722, southwest of Beaverlodge.
-No overnight camping or parking is allowed
+No overnight camping or parking is permitted.